★ 5.0 Stars • 100+ Five-Star Reviews

 It is important to understand that reactive dog training is not about suppressing your dog's natural reactions.
 It is about giving your dog better coping mechanisms and a clearer communication system so they can make different choices in the presence of triggers.
 A properly trained reactive dog does not just tolerate triggers.
 They learn to genuinely relax around them because they trust their handler and understand what is expected.
 That shift from reactive to responsive is what makes the difference between a dog you manage and a dog you enjoy.

-Good K9 Academy has a proven track record of transforming reactive dogs in Gaithersburg, Bethesda, Potomac, Rockville, Frederick, Columbia, and Washington DC.
-With 155+ five-star Google reviews and over seven years of experience working with dogs of all breeds and all levels of reactivity, we have the expertise to help your dog.
+Good K9 Academy has a proven track record of transforming reactive dogs in Gaithersburg, Bethesda, Potomac, Rockville, Poolesville, Columbia, and Washington DC.
+With 100+ five-star Google reviews and over 10 years of experience working with dogs of all breeds and all levels of reactivity, we have the expertise to help your dog.
 Our balanced training approach, combined with real-world proofing and ongoing alumni support, gives your dog the best chance at a calm, confident life.

 Good K9 Academy serves dog owners throughout Montgomery County and the surrounding communities from our Gaithersburg facility.